YuYongRun/PolarCodes-Encoding-Decoding-Construction/README.md

+There are countless MATLAB codes for polar codes.
+Why you should at least download and run my MATLAB codes?
+Well, firstly, this code is relatively fast.
+Secondly, many additional code construction algorithms are provided here, including GA, channel up/degrading method and something else.

 Polar codes MATLAB implementations, including encoder, several types of SC decoder, CRC-SCL decoder and many code construction algorithms.
 I am not a native English speaker so there may be errors in grammar or typo in these documents or the MATLAB codes.